 Before you can consider how much it costs to publish, you need to know why you’re publishing.
 Without clearly defining for yourself the goal you won’t be successful.
 This isn’t a new concept.
 No one decides to build a skyscraper or an airplane and then just does it.
 They plan, they draft outlines and blueprints, they conceptualize and budget their resources.

 For simplicities sake, let’s operate with a pretty common example: the fiction author.
-Our hypothetical author has a day job that pays the bills, but loves to write stories in their free time.
-Now our author wants to publish one of these stories.
+Our hypothetical author has a day job that pays the

 Like most first-time authors, we’ll look at self-publishing because it offers guaranteed publishing and keeps control over the work in the author’s hands.
 Since most authors write for a specific, niche audience, self-publishing provides the means to keep costs and overhead down while focusing on selling to that group of readers we know are going to be interested in this book.